55 East 52nd Street, 23rd Floor

 Additional information about Evercore Wealth’s investment strategies and advisory business may be found in Item 4 of this brochure.

-Neither Evercore Wealth nor its management personnel have been involved in any legal or disciplinary events in the past ten years that would be material to a client’s evaluation of the Firm or its personnel.
+Neither Evercore Wealth nor its management personnel have been involved in any legal or disciplinary events in the past ten years that would be material to a client’s evaluation of the Firm or its personnel or the integrity of the Firm.

 ETC provides custodial services and serves as custodian for certain clients of Evercore Wealth.
 ETC generally does not charge Evercore Wealth’s investment advisory client accounts for custody or trustee fees (if applicable) but is compensated by Evercore Wealth for such services through an intercompany arrangement.
 Similarly, Evercore Wealth may provide investment advisory services to certain clients of ETC for which Evercore Wealth is compensated by ETC through an intercompany arrangement.
 Certain Evercore Wealth personnel are also employees of ETC.